codyzu/cpinfo19-site/m5/react-weather.md

 Use your express weather app from the previous course.

-1. **⚠️ Change your express app to use port `4000`.**
+1. **⚠️ Change your express app to use port `4000`.** The react development server will use port `3000` so it must be free to avoid conflicts.

-   At the top of your `app.js` file, change the code that starts your express server to use port `4000`.
+   At the top of the `app.js` file, change the code that starts your express server to use port `4000`.
 The code that starts express should resemble:

    ```javascript
    const app = express();